Frog Crafts and Learning

 How to make:

-1. Read the book "Working Frog" by Nancy Winslow Parker - This book is about a frog that is captured and taken to a zoo to work in an exhibit.
-It is a great book for children to learn about the behind the scene workings of a zoo.
+1. Read the book "Working Frog" by Nancy Winslow Parker about a frog that is captured and taken to a zoo to work in an exhibit.
+It is a great book for children to learn about the behind-the-scene workings of a zoo.

 Your child can pretend to capture the frog and bring him to the zoo.
 Fill out the card with information about his frog like the zookeeper did in the book.
-Include the place or origin, who caught the frog, and the date.
+Include the place of origin, who caught the frog, and the date.
 He can also pretend to examine the frog, weigh him, and measure him, and write the information on a card.
-You can make up your own forms or use the forms available to members only on the Activities and Crafts for Popular Children's Books Page for Members Only.
+You can make up your own forms or use the forms available to members only on the Activities and Crafts for Popular Children's Books Page.

 This activity can also be used with live animals.
 You can create a whole zoo with animals such as hermit crabs, preying mantis, ladybugs, frogs, crickets, worms, caterpillars, gerbils, spiders, etc.